 - Generally cheaper to buy

-- Use more energy when washing in warm water
+- Use more energy than front loaders when washing in warm water.

 Top loaders are generally faster than front loaders, partly because front loaders use less water.
-If you prefer a front loader, look for one with a "fast wash" cycle – but this may not be suitable for very full or heavily soiled loads, no matter how much of a hurry you are in to get the washing on the line.
+If you prefer a front loader, look for one with a 'fast wash' cycle – but this may not be suitable for very full or heavily soiled loads, no matter how much of a hurry you're in to get the washing on the line.
 You should also factor in drying time.
 With a higher spin speed, front loaders extract more water so your drying time can be shorter, saving you money if you also use a dryer.

-How much room do you have?
 Where will the machine go?
-How much space will you need in order to open the door or lid, load and unload the machine, move around with a full basket of wet washing and open and close any doors to the laundry space itself?
-Is access to necessary electricity, water or gas points restricted at all?
-If your new washing machine needs a hot water inlet, is one available in your laundry?
+How much space will you need in order to open the door or lid, load and unload the machine, move around with your laundry basket and open and close any doors to the laundry space itself?
+Is access to a powerpoint or taps restricted at all?
+If your new washing machine needs a hot water inlet, is one available?
 Get the measuring tape out, write dimensions in a notebook (including the dimensions of your current machine) and have them with you when you shop.